gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/install/10_install_on_kubernetes.md

 Visit `https://<your-domain.com>/` and check that you can login and start workspaces just like on gitpod.io.
 Launch a workpace.
 Launching the first workspace can take significantly longer (up to 15min), because docker images are pulled.

+Hint: If the install command fails with `Error: UPGRADE FAILED: "gitpod" has no deployed releases`, simply delete the existing installation with `helm delete gitpod` and try again.

 ## Customization

 * [**Storage**](../32_storage): Configure where Gitpod stores stopped workspaces.